20D/Westphal

-The comet was last seen between September 27 and November 26, 1913, first by Pablo T. Delavan (La Plata Astronomical Observatory) and then others.
+The comet was recovered on September 27, 1913, by Pablo T. Delavan (La Plata Astronomical Observatory), about 60 days before perihelion, however the comet faded as it approached the Sun, losing its central condesation and the nucleus became elongated.
+The plates of the comet indicate that the disintergration began on October 1, when the comet was reported to be visible with naked eye using averted vision.
+It was last observed on November 26, 1913.
 It was predicted to return in 1976 but was never observed, and is now considered a lost comet.